Reviews Communities Blog FAQ Services About Contact

 You should prioritize Escondido for higher cap rates and Poway for stability, then underwrite with today’s 6% rates, stress-test rents, and lock flexible financing so you can buy now and refinance later as rates normalize.

 You should anchor your underwriting to actuals first and pro forma second.
-County data shows steady prices with more inventory and a 30-year average near 6.11%.
-That means you can still buy quality assets if you enforce disciplined assumptions.
+County data shows steady prices with more inventory and a 30-year average near 6.11%, meaning you can still buy quality assets if you enforce disciplined assumptions.

 The Cap Rate, DSCR, and Cash-on-Cash Formula Cheat Sheet